CMS publishes report focused on empowering general counsel with insight into best practice tactics amid pandemic

 It is the eighth report in the series and differs from previous studies by taking a holistic approach.
 While previous reports focused on one aspect of the GC world, the 2020 research considers a wide range of questions faced by general counsel as they seek to grow their influence.

 "A senior in-house lawyer should be the person mitigating risk.
-It makes you more efficient as a GC, and also better able to be part of senior management," she added.
+It makes you more efficient as a GC, and also better able to be part of senior management," added Martišková, who is now group compliance and process manager at Solek Holding.

 Innovation features strongly in the report given the need for corporate counsel to play positive leading roles in crisis response teams: it provides a tool called The GC Bridge Model, which is designed to help GCs build influence and strategies to succeed.